NSA Launches 'Codebreaker Challenge' For Students: Stopping an Infrastructure Attack - Slashdot

 Like GCHQ before, it's weird when these agencies act like they weren't caught breaking the law on an unprecedented scale.

-You must be bonkers to participate (Score:2)
+You must be bonkers to participate (Score:3)

 People who choose to take part will have their name permanently on the NSA's watch list for dangerous hackers - and potentially, on some terrorist watch list, or the TSA's no-fly list also.